arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/README.md

 ### The IResearch Library

-IResearch s a cross-platform open source indexing and searching engine written in C++, optimized for speed and memory footprint, with source available from: https://github.com/iresearch-toolkit/iresearch
+IResearch is a cross-platform open source indexing and searching engine written in C++, optimized for speed and memory footprint, with source available from: https://github.com/iresearch-toolkit/iresearch

 IResearch is a framework for indexing, searching and sorting of data.
 The indexing stage can